Honor Thy Father (film)

-Honor Thy Father (originally titled as Con-Man) is a 2015 Philippine heist thriller film directed by Erik Matti, from a screenplay written by his wife Michiko Yamamoto.
-The film revolves a struggling family who find themselves in a Ponzi scheme.
-Edgar (John Lloyd Cruz) and Kaye (Meryll Soriano) seek to pay their family's debt to Kaye's co-parishioners, fears that they may hurt their daughter.
-Edgar is the only one trying to recover from financial crisis due to a scheme and in attempt to rob donations from the bishop to repay their debt with the help of his relatives.
+Honor Thy Father (originally titled as Con-Man) is a 2015 Filipino heist thriller film directed by Erik Matti, from a screenplay written by his wife Michiko Yamamoto.
+The film revolves around a struggling family who find themselves in a Ponzi scheme.
+Edgar (John Lloyd Cruz) and Kaye (Meryll Soriano) seek to pay their family's debts to Kaye's co-parishioners out of fears that they may hurt their daughter.
+Edgar schemes with his relatives to rob donations to repay their debts.

 It was screened in the Contemporary World Cinema section of the 2015 Toronto International Film Festival.
 It was an official entry to the 2015 Metro Manila Film Festival.

+Plot

+Edgar (Cruz) and his wife Kaye (Soriano) work together to provide for their young daughter Angel.
+Kaye offers investment opportunities to friends and other members of their church, which she religiously attends.
+When their home is burglarized, Kaye's father is murdered and they find that all their money has been stolen.
+An angry mob of investors soon ransack their house and beat Edgar unconscious.
+Another couple, Jessica (Aguila) and Cedric (Vera Perez), kidnap Angel and persuade them to shave her head to taunt Edgar and Kaye into giving back their money.

+When even the bishop of the church refuses to help, Edgar resorts to desperate measures.
+He borrows a gun from a friend and tries to rob a bank but fails to get the money.
+Finally, he devices a plan to steal money from the church with the help of his childhood friends.